Darth-Ness/Katana-HTML-Renderer/README.md

 ## Limitations
 - EXTREMLY limited CSS
-- No JavaScript at all.
+- No JavaScript at all (At least until we add Shuriken).

 ## Dependencies
 - Tkinter